Erythromycin Topical SolutionPronunciation

 The following local adverse reactions have been reported occasionally: peeling, dryness, itching, erythema, and oiliness.
 Irritation of the eyes and tenderness of the skin have also been reported with topical use of erythromycin.
 Generalized urticarial reactions possibly related to the use of erythromycin, which required systemic steroid therapy have been reported.

-Erythromycin Topical Solution should be applied over the affected areas twice a day (morning and evening) after the skin is thoroughly washed with warm water and soap and patted dry.
-Acne lesions on the face, neck, shoulder, chest, and back may be treated in this manner.
+Erythromycin Topical Solution USP, 2% should be applied over the affected areas twice a day (morning and evening) after the skin is thoroughly washed with warm water and soap and patted dry.
+Acne lesions on the face, neck, shoulders, chest, and back may be treated in this manner.

 This medication should be applied with applicator top.
 If fingertips are used, wash hands after application.
 Drying and peeling may be controlled by reducing the frequency of applications.

-Erythromycin Topical Solution USP, 2% is supplied as follows:
+Erythromycin Topical Solution USP, 2% is available as follows: